Assisted training flexible [AsA flex]

 • Appointments by arrangement for participants at the location or at the vocational school

-• Monthly presence at the vocational school for consultation hours (every first Wednesday of the month from 1:00 p.m. to 1:45 p.m.)
+• Monthly attendance at the vocational school for consultation hours (every first Wednesday of the month from 13:00 to 13:45)

 Tanja Meyer